jatufin/gopromax-converter/README.md

 # GoPro MAX Converter Frontend

-Convert native files into other file formats to be used in different platforms, such as VR headsets and video streaming services.
+Convert native GoProMAX 360 files into standard MP4 files to be used in different platforms, such as VR headsets and video streaming services.

 ### Acknowledgements

 The current version of FFmpeg doesn't natively support GoPro's `360` file format.
 A fork from a previous version with GoProMAX filter is used.
 Big thanks to people who have done great job:

 - David G. of Treckview: [Using ffmpeg to Process Raw GoPro MAX .360's into Equirectangular Projections](https://www.trekview.org/blog/using-ffmpeg-process-gopro-max-360/)
 - `gmat`'s goproMax-FFmpeg-v5 FFMpeg fork: